Media Loan Policies and Procedures

 Checking Out Equipment

 Equipment is only checked out during posted Media Loan hours.
 The normal loan period is two to three days.
+Shorter term loans (24h) may be required for expensive and specific equipment.
 Some high use equipment may only be borrowed for a day.
 Low use items may be checked out for up to a week or longer.
 Occasionally, Media Loan staff may have to reduce the length of a reservation period due to equipment shortages.
 Anything borrowed on Friday or Saturday is normally due the following Monday.
 Large orders of video, audio and/or film equipment should be checked out at least one hour before closing.
 We reserve the right to refuse last-minute checkouts.

 During the academic year, equipment is available from the first day of each quarter until the first day of evaluation week.
 During evaluation week, equipment is available only for evaluation purposes.